zkstewart/psQTL/README.md

 # Getting started
 ```
-# Download this repository [making sure you have prerequisite Python packages]
+# Download this repository
 git clone https://github.com/zkstewart/psQTL.git

+# Make sure you have all prerequisite Python packages and external programs available
+## Refer to the websites indicated in the 'Installation' section below.

 # 'Prep'are for your analysis using psQTL_prep.py
 python psQTL/psQTL_prep.py initialise -d /location/of/your/working/directory \